 - England (see guidance for Northern Ireland, Scotland, and Wales)

-When you don't need a permit for a temporary discharge of uncontaminated water (eg rainwater) from an excavation to surface water.
+When you don't need a permit for a temporary discharge of uncontaminated water (such as rainwater) from an excavation to surface water.

-You usually need a permit if you discharge liquid or waste water (poisonous, noxious or polluting matter, waste matter, or trade or sewage effluent) into surface water, eg rivers, streams, estuaries, lakes, canals or coastal waters.
+You usually need a permit if you discharge liquid or waste water (poisonous, noxious or polluting matter, waste matter, or trade or sewage effluent) into surface water such as rivers, streams, estuaries, lakes, canals or coastal waters.

-However, if you have a temporary discharge of uncontaminated water from an excavation to surface water (eg, pumping water out of excavations on a building site) and comply with the conditions in this guidance you don’t need to apply for a permit.
+However, if you have a temporary discharge of uncontaminated water from an excavation to surface water (for example, pumping water out of excavations on a building site) and comply with the conditions in this guidance you don’t need to apply for a permit.

 You don’t currently need a permit under these specific circumstances because the Environment Agency considers it to be low risk and has issued this temporary regulatory position statement (RPS).

 If your water discharge is from ‘pump and treat’ (pumping out contaminated groundwater or water from contaminated land so it can be treated) or quarry activities, you need to get a bespoke permit.